Arab League readmits Syrian government after 11 years and 500,000 deaths - ISTOÉ DINHEIRO

 A few days later, on April 12, the Syrian Foreign Minister made a surprise visit to Saudi Arabia, the first since the beginning of the conflict.

-Outside the Arab League, Turkey, another country that has expressed strong support for the anti-Assad opposition since 2011, has also reached out to Damascus, with a meeting between Turkish and Syrian defense ministers in late 2022 at a trilateral meeting in Moscow. .
+Outside the Arab League, Turkey, another country that has voiced strong support for the anti-Assad opposition since 2011, has also reached out to Damascus, with a meeting between Turkish and Syrian defense ministers later in 2022 in Moscow.

+The UAE, which re-established relations with Damascus in 2018, has led the recent attempt to reinstate Syria into the Arab fold.
+Syria appreciates “the role that the Emirates have played in reunifying and improving Arab relations,” Assad said in a phone call to his Emirati counterpart, President Mohamed bin Zayed Al-Nahyan.

-Damascus is betting on the full normalization of relations with the Arab countries, in particular the rich monarchies of the Gulf, which were once allies of Assad’s opposition.
+Damascus is betting on a full normalization of relations with the Arab countries, in particular the rich monarchies of the Gulf, which were once allies of the opposition.
 The Syrian government is counting on these nations to finance the costly reconstruction of the country, devastated by more than 10 years of conflict.

 With time and critical support from Russia and Iran, the Assad regime managed to regain most of the lost territory, although four million people continue to live in a northwestern region of the country under the control of rebel and jihadist groups.